H-3000 - Welding machine Vevor - Free user manual and instructions

 - WARNING!
 Ensure that you read and understand the safety instructions in Section 1.

-Before carrying out any spot welding operations, the following series of check and controls must be carried out with the welder disconnected from the power supply.
+Before carrying out any spot welding operations, the following series of checks and controls must be carried out with the welder disconnected from the power supply.

-fig. 4 400N 600N 800N 1000N 1200Nthicknesses of the sheet metal to be welded between the electrode tips allow the upper electrode to rise and retighten the upper electrode clamp bolt.
-Ren
+thicknesses of the sheet metal to be welded between the electrode tips, allow the upper electrode to rise, and retighten the upper electrode clamp bolt.
+Then

 | ARM LENGTH | FORCE / PRESSURE EXERTED ON WORKPIECE (NEWTONS / KILOGRAMS) | ||||